unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ## What are commands

-Commands provide a way to expose code within an application that performs an action (typically a method) so that it can be invoked by a user interaction with UI element, such as clicking a `Button`.
+Commands provide a way to expose code within an application that performs an action (typically a method) so that it can be invoked by a user interaction with a UI element, such as clicking a `Button`.

 For example the `MainModel` includes a public `Save` method: